Incubaid/arakoon/doc/arakoon_configuration.rst

   The default value is debug.

 paxos *(optional)*
   The level of logging associated with this section.
 Same options as log_level.
   The default value is debug.

+tcp_messaging *(optional)*
+  The level of logging associated with this section.
+Same options as log_level.
+  The default value is debug.